buy-contest-form

 The Commissioner of Competition is also responsible for investigating and initiating applications relating to potential violations of the Competition Act’s civil reviewable matters sections.

-The reviewable matters provisions of the Competition Act are civil (not criminal) sections, which are mostly heard by the federal Competition Tribunal but may also be adjudicated by provincial civil courts depending on the section of the Competition Act.
-The Competition Tribunal is a specialized administrative body consisting of judges and lay experts.
+The reviewable matters provisions of the Competition Act are civil (not criminal) sections, under which proceedings are commenced before the federal Competition Tribunal and in some cases also before provincial or federal courts (in the case of civil deceptive marketing).
+The Competition Tribunal is a specialized administrative tribunal consisting of judges and lay experts.

 COMMENCEMENT OF COMPETITION